Sprokof/TelegramRemidingBot/README.md

 * screenshot 2 .

 On current time it supporting once time reminders and also daily rate reminds.
-This bot may display existing reminds on input date (screenshot 3).
+This bot may display existing reminds on input date .

 ![show](https://user-images.githubusercontent.com/90979711/157696885-b808e261-6d85-43f4-aca5-fd413a8d38db.jpg)
 * screenshot 3 .